The New Tax Law: What Does It Mean for Your Tax Bill?

 This is obviously one of those changes that will affect high earners most, but there’s a catch with this tweaked deduction that can affect middle-income families as well...

-Are You Deducting the Interest on a Refinance Loan?
+Interest on a Refinance Loans

 The home interest mortgage deduction used to cover both acquisition debt—mortgages taken out to purchase or build a home—and equity debt, such as when you refinance and take some cash out of your home’s value to spend on other things, such as your child’s college education.

 Then there’s the matter of state and local taxes.
 Changes to this itemized deduction caused quite an uproar among citizens and legislators alike in the weeks leading up to the final bill’s passage.

 You could subtract alimony payments you made from your taxable income, then claim either the standard deduction or itemize your deductions as well.
 Meanwhile, your ex had to claim that alimony as income and pay taxes on it.

 Not anymore.
-Now you not only have to pay your ex, but you have to pay taxes on that portion of your income, too, under the terms of the TCJA.
+Now you not only have to pay your ex, but you have to pay taxes on that portion of your income as well under the terms of the TCJA.

-The Effect of Those Lost Personal Exemptions on Families
+Those Lost Personal Exemptions

-Of course, this will be balanced somewhat by the altered tax brackets, but it's still unlikely that large families will end up coming out ahead.
+This is balanced somewhat by the altered tax brackets, but it's still unlikely that large families will end up coming out ahead.